GDQuest/website/content/tutorial/godot/2D/character-customization/index.md

 	if direction.x != 0:
 		body.scale.x = sign(direction.x)

-# This functions changes the `glasses.texture`.
-Needs to be connected to the
+# This functions changes the glasses' texture.
+It needs to be connected to the
 # `glasses_changed` signal of the `UICharacterCustomizer`
 func _on_CharacterCustomizer_glasses_changed(texture) -> void:
 	glasses.texture = texture